timwredwards/timwredwards.github.io/_posts/2020-03-08-principles-two.md

 This can come at a price however, as remote working undoubtedly makes communication more difficult, and without the correct processes in place, can cause problems.
 As an engineer who's worked in remote environments before, I've experienced these problems first hand, including a lack of communication across the team, and social isolation.

-Through using asynchronous communication methods, and promoting a healthy culture of asynchronously at your company, a lot of these problems can be mitigated.
+Through using asynchronous communication methods, and promoting the correct culture at your company, a lot of these problems can be mitigated.
 Concepts include:

 - Software: Correct usage of project management software such as [Jira](https://www.atlassian.com/software/jira){:target="_blank"} or design tools such as [Zeplin](https://zeplin.io){:target="_blank"} can update team members on progress automatically.
 - Documentation: Have a set of high-level cultural guidelines your team or company can use to unify their behaviour and use as a reference for how to communicate internally.